A rainy May Day 2017 did not dampen the enthusiasm at Gil’s Hootenanny.

 Thanks to Jake Morrison for a fine album of images to remember the 2017 Gil’s Hootenanny.
-They are posted on his website…
+There are more posted on his website…

 Gil’s Hootananny might be one of the last opportunities to see Moonfruits in person, as 2017 is looking to be a busy year for them.